-While we keep seeing reports on the number of people moving to Bozeman each day, we haven’t heard much about those who are leaving.
+We have never seen such an influx of people moving to Bozeman like we have this past year, however, we haven’t heard much about those who are leaving.
 According to the U.S Census Bureau, while 9,000 people moved to Gallatin County over a 5-year period, over 6,600 people moved away.
 Here are five reasons people are leaving Bozeman.

 1. Cost of Living